 There isn’t a perfect size that will fit everyone.
 The size and volume of pack that you choose will depend on the size of your torso.
-Before you start looking for a pack, it’s important to measure your torso length – starting from the start of your neck to just above your hip.
-If you’re looking for a pack online, compare this measurement to the size of the pack and then go from there.
+Before you start looking for a pack, it’s important to measure your torso length.
+This taken from the start of your neck to just above your hip.
+If you’re looking for a pack online, compare this measurement to the size of the pack and go from there.

 Travel packs start at 55L, with the maximum volume size reaching up to 90L.
-When scoping out what’s available, the rule of thumb is the shorter you are, the smaller the pack you should go.
+When scoping out what’s available, the rule of thumb is the shorter you are, the smaller the pack.
 It is tempting to get a larger pack – especially if you’re planning on picking up a few souvenirs on holiday.
-But, if you overload your pack, you’ll end up with a sore back, or the weight will pull you backwards causing you to overbalance.
+But, if you overload your pack, you’ll end up with a sore back, or the weight will pull you back causing you to overbalance.

-Some packs will have an expansion gusset that allows for an extra 10 or so litres – so that’s a feature to consider if you’d like a little extra room.
+Some packs will have an expansion gusset that allows for an extra 10 or so litres.
+This is a feature to consider if you’d like a little extra room for souvenirs.

 Can I just borrow my mate’s pack?